tclaus/keytechkit/README.md

 keytechKit supports:
 Most of keytech Web-API ressources:
-* Search of elements, by Text, direct field, with class restrictions
+* Search for elements: by Text, direct field value, with class restrictions
 * Creating, updating and deleting of elements
 * Loading of Elements Structure, WhereUsed, Thumbnails, Notes, Bom, Files
 * Fetching User with favorites, stored queries